chanwcom/courses/2026_spring/project/step02/README.md

 ## Please use Python 3 and PyTorch version > 2.4.

-### Due Date June 3rd, 2025.
+### Due Date May 11th, 2026.
 Please send your code to chanwcom@korea.ac.kr

 To check whether the unit test passes, please run the following command: